Less is More: On Copy Complexity in Quantum Cryptography: Preliminaries: Quantum Money and Copy-protection

 \item \textbf{Purity}: the output of ${\sf Mint}$ is a pure state.
 Concretely, ${\sf Mint}$ proceeds in the following steps: \begin{itemize} \item It first generates $s$ along with secret randomness $sk$. \item Apply an isometry $U$ on $\ket{sk}$ to obtain $\ket{\psi_s}$. \end{itemize} Output $(\ket{\psi_s},s)$.

 \item \textbf{Multi-Copy Security:} For any polynomial-time quantum adversary $\mathcal{A}$:

 \end{enumerate} \end{definition} The purity condition in the above definition ensures that for any serial number $s$, the bank can generate multiple copies of $\ket{\psi_s}$.
-Concretely, the bank can store the secret information $sk$ and to compute $t$ copies of $\ket{\psi_s}$, it can compute $(U\ket{sk})^{\otimes t}$ Similar to the mini scheme, we can define the multi-copy security strengthening of~\Cref{def:pkqm} as well.
+Concretely, the bank can store the secret information $sk$ and to compute $t$ copies of $\ket{\psi_s}$, it can compute $(U\ket{sk})^{\otimes t}$ Similar to the mini scheme, we can define a multi-copy security strengthening of~\Cref{def:pkqm} as well.
+However, since the approach upgrading a mini scheme to a public key quantum money scheme using digital signatures also works in the multi-copy regime, the major challenge is producing a multi-copy secure mini scheme, and so we will omit the definition of a multi-copy secure public key quantum money scheme.